 Copyright 2009 Haris Hamsakutty

 Hamsakutty, Haris.
-"Association between structural measures of specific regional brain volumes measured by quantitative magnetic resonance imaging and neurocognitive performance in elderly breast cancer survivors exposed to chemotherapy." thesis, University of Iowa, 2009.
+"Association between structural measures of specific regional brain volumes measured by quantitative magnetic resonance imaging and neurocognitive performance in elderly breast cancer survivors exposed to chemotherapy."
+MS (Master of Science) thesis, University of Iowa, 2009.